seandillon92/WaterSurfaceWavelets-Unity/UnityPackage/README.md

 ### **Environment-aware Simulation**
 ![Environment1](https://github.com/seandillon92/WaterSurfaceWavelets-Plugins/assets/51912249/420be1bc-d484-44af-97d8-0b56b2015c2c)

 Waves take their shape based on the environment.
-This can be simulated in the Editor or at Runtime, in real-time.
+This can be simulated in the Editor or in the build, in real-time.
 ### **Interactive Simulation**
 ![BoatInteractions](https://github.com/seandillon92/WaterSurfaceWavelets-Plugins/assets/51912249/fad6baf6-b793-43e4-8a79-e4fd81c63625)